 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

-Foreign journalists have been increasingly targeted by security forces in recent months and several have been arrested, detained or questioned by Egyptian authorities since late 2013.
+Foreign journalists have been increasingly targeted by security forces in recent months and several have been arrested, detained or questioned by Egyptian authorities.

 Australians who might engage in activities that involve local legal matters, are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
 You should be aware that Egyptian family law, particularly with regard to matters such as divorce, child custody and child support, differs from Australian law.
 See also the Entry and exit section.